 - The new Estreito hydroelectric plant was inaugurated in October 2012.
 With an installed capacity of 1,087 MW, it produces enough energy to supply four million residents.

 - The run-of-the-river Jirau dam, part of the Madeira river complex, has a 3,450 MW capacity.
 It will enable Brazil to meet its growing demand for energy, while ensuring a secure supply.
-This dam, with an architectural structure that will limit its environmental impact, will reach commercial operation of its first units in early 2013.
+This dam, with an architectural structure that will limit its environmental impact, will be inaugurated in 2016.

-In September 2009, ENGIE began construction of a run-of-the-river hydroelectric power plant in Chile, on the lower section of the Laja River.
+Since 2009, ENGIE has led the construction of a run-of-the-river hydroelectric power plant in Chile, on the lower section of the Laja River.
 A system of turbines installed at the foot of the dam avoids the need to divert the river and minimizes the dam’s environmental impact.
 It’s a one-of-a-kind project in Chile, which will save the equivalent of nearly 29,000 tons of oil.

 The United States